MoEDAL-MAPP, an LHC Dedicated Detector Search Facility: The MoEDAL-MAPP Detector for Run-3

 \emph{Searching for Massive Doubly Charged Particles. }

 Doubly-charged scalars are hypothesized to exist in an assortment of BSM physics arenas.
-For example, doubly-charged scalars H$^{\pm\pm}$\cite{schlechter-1980,magg-1980,cheng-1980,lazarides-1981,mohaptra-1981,lindner-2018} can arise in Type-II seesaw models.
+For example, doubly charged scalars H$^{\pm\pm}$\cite{schlechter-1980,magg-1980,cheng-1980,lazarides-1981,mohaptra-1981,lindner-2018} can arise in Type-II seesaw models.
 There are several other new physics scenarios that can give rise to doubly-charged particles, namely the: little Higgs model \cite{Arkani-Hamed-2002}; Left-Right (L-R) model \cite{Pati-1974,Mohaptra-1975,Senjanovic-1975}; Georgi-Machacek (GM) model \cite{Georgi-1985,Chanowitz-1985,Gunion-1990,Gunion-1991,Ismail-2003}; and, the 3-3-1 model \cite{Cieza-2006,Alves-2011}.
-Also, doubly-charged Higgsinos, can arise in supersymmetric versions of these models.
+Also, doubly charged higgsinos, can arise in supersymmetric versions of these models.
 For example, the minimal L-R supersymmetric model is an example of such a model \cite{Kuchimanchi-1993,Babu-2008,Francis-1991,Huitu-1994,Frank-2014}.
-In addition, multiply-charged scalars and fermions, are predicted to exist in the simplified models discussed in Refs: \cite{Delgado-2011,Alloul-2013}.
+In addition, multiply-charged scalars and fermions, are predicted to exist in the simplified models discussed in Refs.~\cite{Delgado-2011,Alloul-2013}.

 The expected Run-3 MoEDAL sensitivities for the four types of colour-singlet doubly-charged particles considered \cite{acharya-LLP-2021}: a scalar singlet (red), a scalar triplet (blue), a fermion singlet (green) and a fermion triplet (magenta), are given in Figure~\ref{fig:multiply-charged}.
-Of the four the fermion triplet has the highest mass reach due to the lower production speeds and larger cross-section.
-MoEDAL is sensitive to this state up to a mass of 990(1130) GeV with a 2(1) signal particles seen if $c\tau \gtrsim$ 100 m, as shown by the solid (dashed) line.
+Out of the four, the fermion triplet has the highest mass reach due to the lower production speeds and larger cross-section.
+MoEDAL is sensitive to this state up to a mass of 990(1130)~GeV$/c^2$ with a 2(1) signal particles seen if $c\tau \gtrsim100$~m, as shown by the solid (dashed) line.

-After that MoEDAL is most sensitive particle to the fermion-singlet, for which we estimate the MoEDAL mass reach, again with $c\tau \gtrsim$ 100 m, to be approximately 650 (540) GeV for 1 (2) signal particle observed.
+After that, MoEDAL is most sensitive to the fermion-singlet, for which we estimate the MoEDAL mass reach, again with $c\tau \gtrsim$ 100~m, to be approximately 650 (540) GeV$/c^2$ for 1 (2) signal particles observed.
 The mass reaches for the singlet and triplet scalar particles are much lower than the corresponding fermionic particles.
 This is due to their higher typical velocities and smaller cross-sections and higher typical velocities.